Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Introduction

 In this paper we will investigate Gaussian upper estimates for Schr\"odinger heat kernels on complete gradient shrinking Ricci solitons and their applications.
 Let $(M,g)$ be an $n$-dimensional complete Riemannian manifold and let $f$ be a smooth function on $(M,g)$.
 The triple $(M, g, f)$ is called a complete \emph{gradient shrinking Ricci soliton} (see \cite{[Ham]}) if

 where $\text{Ric}$ is the Ricci curvature of $(M,g)$ and $\text{Hess}\,f$ is the Hessian of $f$.
-The function $f$ is called a potential function for the gradient Ricci soliton.
-Gradient Ricci solitons play an important role in the Ricci flow \cite{[Ham]} and Perelman's \cite{[Pe],[Pe2],[Pe3]} resolution of the Poincar\'e conjecture and the geometrization conjecture.
-See \cite{[Cao]} for an excellent survey.
+The function $f$ is often called a potential for the gradient Ricci soliton.
+Gradient Ricci solitons play an important role in the Ricci flow theory \cite{[Ham],[Cao]} and Perelman's \cite{[Pe],[Pe2],[Pe3]} resolution of the Poincar\'e conjecture and the geometrization conjecture.